This aromatic and hearty pork stew, perfect for cold winter nights, is so easy to make.

 - Pork tenderloin is a tasty cut, but it's lean and can dry easily.
 So make sure not to overcook it.
 According to the USDA, pork (except for ground pork) can be cooked to medium.
 There's no need for it to be cooked until it's well done.

 - You can keep the leftovers in the fridge, in an airtight container, for 3-4 days.
 Reheat them gently, covered (to prevent splatters), in the microwave at 50% power.
-You can freeze the leftovers in individual containers for up to three months.
+You can also freeze the leftovers in individual containers for up to three months.

 Nutrition per Serving